The Captive (play): Broadway

 New York County District Attorney Joab H. Banton received pressure from the Society for the Prevention of Vice.
-When mayor Jimmy Walker went on vacation to Cuba in February 1927, acting mayor Joseph "Holy Joe" McKee ordered Banton to "banish nudity and obscenity" from Broadway theatres.
+When mayor Jimmy Walker went on vacation to Cuba in the winter of 1927, acting mayor Joseph "Holy Joe" McKee ordered Banton to "banish nudity and obscenity" from Broadway theatres.
 Plainclothes police were ordered to monitor The Captive and Mae West's play SEX on 5 February.
 Four days later, Banton issued an order to have the casts of both plays arrested.

-On 9 February, while Rathbone and Menken were in middle of the second act of The Captive, police marched onto the stage and arrested the pair.
+On 9 February 1927, while Rathbone and Menken were in middle of the second act of The Captive, police marched onto the stage and arrested the pair.
 With the rest of the cast, they were thrown in the back of a police van with the cast of SEX, who had also been arrested and taken to jail.
 West and Menken fought with each other, with West accusing Menken of being a lesbian in a lavender marriage and Menken suggesting that West was a drag queen.
 Rathbone described the events on the night of the raid in his autobiography: "As we walked out onto the stage to await our first entrances we were stopped by a plainclothes policeman who showed his badge and said, 'Please don't let it disturb your performance tonight but consider yourself under arrest!' ...
 At the close of the play the cast were all ordered to dress and stand by to be escorted in police cars to a night court."

 Attorneys for The Captive secured the release of the cast by agreeing with the office of the District Attorney to withdraw their play from the stage.

-Production director Gilbert Miller asked the Famous Players-Lasky Motion Picture Company to support a legal challenge to the closure, but they wouldn't for fear of negative publicity.
+Production director Gilbert Miller asked the Famous Players–Lasky Motion Picture Company to support a legal challenge to the closure, but they wouldn't for fear of negative publicity.
 Following the suppression of the play, publisher Horace Liveright bought the production rights.
 He went to court seeking an injunction against the New York Police Department to prevent the play from being closed again.
 Though Liveright gave up after months of negotiations with the authorities, Acting Mayor McKee retaliated by re-opening a two-year-old indictment.